noqsi/Mcadam/GSE/Doc/lexagse.md

 ## FPGA Data Model

-The FPGA contains two address registers, an array of data registers, and an event buffer.
+The FPGA contains two address registers, an array of data registers, and an event queue.

 The **xadr** command sets the contents of the address  registers.
 The write address register points to the data register that the **xdata** command writes.
 The read address register points to the register that the **xdata** command reads.
 Here are the addresses and functions of the data registers: